Mechanical Engineer with strong knowledge of design tools, technologies, automobiles etc. Sharing insightful knowledge to help people.

 Compressed Natural Gas also named as CNG is also used a fuel.
-According to Wikipedia cars like Audi A5 2,0 TFSI CNG (planned) (unveiled 12/07), BMW 3 Series (E36) 316g CNG, BMW 5 Series (E34) 518g CNG, Chevrolet Cavalier Bi-Fuel CNG, Citroën C3 1,4 GNV man, Citroën Berlingo Multispace 1,4 GNV (MPV) man, Dacia Logan 1,6 K4M CNG, Fiat Panda Natural Power, Fiat 500 Natural Power, etc. [Read Full List Here] is using CNG as a fuel.
+Cars like Audi A5 2.0 TFSI CNG (planned) (unveiled 12/07), BMW 3 Series (E36) 316g CNG, BMW 5 Series (E34) 518g CNG, Chevrolet Cavalier Bi-Fuel CNG, Citroën C3 1,4 GNV man, Citroën Berlingo Multispace 1,4 GNV (MPV) man, Dacia Logan 1,6 K4M CNG, Fiat Panda Natural Power, Fiat 500 Natural Power, etc. [Credit’s goes to Wikipedia for data] is using CNG as a fuel.

-Nowadays, electric cars are also running on the roads, these cars are gained power by the help of battery i.e. Tesla, Mahindra Battery Cars, etc. Solar vehicles are also a kind an electric vehicle however here the electricity generated by the help of solar photovoltaic cells which converted direct sunlight into the electricity.
-This types of vehicle are not in the market for commercial usage as of now but in future, it will be widespread.
+Nowadays, electric cars are also running on the roads.
+These cars gain power with the help of batteries i.e. Tesla, Mahindra Battery Cars, etc. Solar vehicles are also a kind an electric vehicle.
+Here the electricity is generated with the help of solar photovoltaic cells which converts direct sunlight into electricity.
+These types of vehicles are not in the market for commercial usage as of now but in the future, it will be widespread.

-In the case of hybrid vehicles, here two or more power source is used to drive the vehicle like diesel-electric vehicles, turbo-electric vehicles.
-However, researches are going on in this area to improve the efficiency of these types of automobile vehicles
+In the case of hybrid vehicles, two or more power sources are used to drive the vehicle like diesel-electric vehicles, turbo-electric vehicles.
+However, researches are going on in this area to improve the efficiency of these types of vehicles.

 Based on the Number of Wheels the Vehicle Has:

-Automobiles can be classified as the number of wheels an automobile vehicle has, for example:
+Automobiles can be classified based on the number of wheels a vehicle has, for example:

 - Three Wheeler Vehicle (Auto, Toto, etc.).